mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/02-modeling-view-data.md

 title: Views: Modeling View Data
 description:
 published: true
-date: 2022-01-24T22:54:40.594Z
+date: 2022-01-24T23:03:03.345Z
 tags:
 editor: markdown
 dateCreated: 2022-01-24T22:54:40.594Z
 ---

-Here's how I think we should model views in our backend and API.
+Here's how to model views in our backend and API.
 Each heading represents an attribute of Views.

 ## Query
 This is the SQL query that defines the view.
 This is **required**.